mazocode/modbus2mqtt/README.md

     port: 502              # <--- (optional) Port your gateway is listening on (default is 502)
     unitid: 1              # <--- (optional) Modbus device id to read from (default is 1)
     topic_prefix: "abc"    # <--- (optional) Appened after <mqtt.topic_prefix>/
+    control_topic: "abc"   # <--- (optional) Topic to publish online state and listen to rpc messages on Appened after <mqtt.topic_prefix>/.
+Dfault is name
     pollms: 1000           # <--- (optional) Modbus polling interval in ms (default is 1000)
 ```